TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 11/Job 11.12.md

 ---

-But vain man is void of understanding, Yea, man is born [as] a wild ass's colt.
+An empty-headed man becomes wise when a man is born as a wild donkey's colt.